JumpmanFR/MotherInternational/doc_database.md

 #### extraNote *(optional)*
 A short note you may want to add for this version of the translation, in case there is something special to know about it.
 Typically, that’s where you can indicate that a MOTHER 1+2 translation only includes the MOTHER 1 part.
 If you specified a website for this version, just above, then the extraNote will act as the text for the link in the UI.\
-Ideally, this field should be in the same language as the corresponding translation, because the UI of Mother International is localized as well and we can’t afford to add an extra note for every possible language.
+Ideally, this field should use the same language as the corresponding translation, because the UI of Mother International is localized as well and we can’t afford to add an extra note for every possible language.

 #### isSpecialHidden *(optional)*
 Covers a very specific case.
 We included the support for ROMs that we wanted the program to recognize without displaying them in the list.
 That way, the user can use these ROMs as an input in order to patch them.
 For example, there are at least two known ROMs for the the EarthBound game: with headers, and without headers.
 The system has to support both of them.
-So for one of these two, this boolean field is set to true in order to hide it, just like older versions of translations but without the UI suggesting to update it.
+So for one of these two, this boolean field is set to true in order to hide it, similarly to older versions of translations but without the UI suggesting you to update your ROM.